kevinchen93/google-homepage-hard/README.md

 One thing the page is definitely missing is responsive design.
 I will learn that later on in the curriculum.

-Skills I strengthened at project end: <br>
+Skills I strengthened at project end:
 -HTML <br>
 -CSS <br>
 -Use of Chrome Developer Tools